mongodb/specifications/source/mongodb-handshake/handshake.md

 | -------------------- | ----- |
 | `AWS_EXECUTION_ENV`  | `EC2` |

 9. Valid container and FaaS provider.
-This test MUST verify that only the container metadata is present in `client.env`.
+This test MUST verify that both the container metadata and the AWS Lambda metadata is present in `client.env`.

 | Environment Variable              | Value              |
 | --------------------------------- | ------------------ |